-Forbidden regions are currently registered during the Facility Registration process and used only by the RT calculation engine to prevent a hydroelectric generating unit from receiving dispatch instructions within the registered forbidden regions.
+Forbidden regions are currently registered during the Facility Registration process and used only by the RT calculation engine to prevent a hydroelectric generating unit from receiving sustained dispatch instructions within the registered forbidden regions.
 Registered market participants are also required to align their energy offer quantities with the registered forbidden region quantities for the RT calculation engine to respect those regions.
 In the future day-ahead market and real-time market, forbidden regions will continue to be registered and used to validate the submission of forbidden regions as daily dispatch data.

-Forbidden regions submitted as dispatch data will consist of upper and lower limit values that the DAM, PD and RT calculation engines will use to schedule a generation unit such that the generation unit will not receive hourly schedules and dispatch instruction within the forbidden regions.
+Forbidden regions submitted as dispatch data will consist of upper and lower limit values that the DAM and PD calculation engines will use to schedule a generation unit such that the generation unit will not receive hourly schedules within the forbidden regions.
+The RT calculation engine will continue to prevent a sustained dispatch instruction within the submitted forbidden regions by ramping the resource through the forbidden region at its maximum ramp rate.
 Registered market participants will not be required to align their energy offer quantities with the forbidden region quantities submitted as registration data or dispatch data.